imfsilva/nestjs-api-skeleton/README.md

 ## Seeds

 To seed the database you can use one of the following commands depending on the environment.
+Keep in mind that the database will be truncated before the seed is run.

+⚠️ For `development` and `staging` environments `db` service must be up.

 ```shell
 $ make development-seed